There are many fast chargers allowing open access to all brands or electric cars between Sydney, Canberra, Albury and Melbourne on the inland route.

 NRMA Chargefox Gundagai

-All three chargers at Chargefox Gundagai were broken down last time I drove past so I haven’t used this location.
+All the chargers at Chargefox Gundagai were broken down the first time I drove past so I haven’t used this location.
 At time of writing only the 50kW charger was working and the 350kW was broken.

 I would avoid this charging location if possible.
 Like NRMA Chargefox Goulburn the chargers are getting old and they are often slow or broken.